-Current, PvE Space combat is enabled in Asteroid Fields found in Deep Space Squares.
+Currently, PvE Space combat is enabled in Asteroid Fields found in Deep Space Squares.
 You cannot die from space combat, if your ship is destroyed it will be turned into a wreck and you will be forced into an escape pod (even if your ship is not equipped with escape pods).

 Bandits will only attack you if you have attacked a bandit within the past 48 hours.

-Bandits will ignore non-fighter ships, escape pods.
+Bandits will ignore non-combat ships, escape pods.

 It is strongly recommended to engage in space combat in full squads.